guihen01/RestApi-JIRA-Lib/README.md

 # Publication

-Package distributed as a nuget package at : https://www.nuget.org/packages/RestAPI-JIRA-Lib/
+1. Package distributed as a nuget package at : https://www.nuget.org/packages/RestAPI-JIRA-Lib/
+2. Package, also, distributed as a nuget package at : https://github.com/guihen01/RestApi-JIRA-Lib/packages/611771

 Is distributed as a .DLL library file